AppFlowy-IO/AppFlowy-Docs/blog-highlights/demystifying-appflowy-editors-codebase.md

 *Command Shortcuts* get triggered when the user types a certain key combination on their keyboard.
 Examples of this are `FormatBold`, `FormatItalic`, `CopyCommand`, etc.

 *Character Shortcuts* get triggered when the Editor encounters a certain character being typed into the page.
-Examples include the `SlashCharacterEvent`, `DividerCharacterEvent`, etc. You can read more about shortcuts and how to customize them [here](https://github.com/AppFlowy-IO/appflowy-editor/blob/main/documentation/customizing.md).
+Examples include the `SlashCharacterEvent`, `DividerCharacterEvent`, etc. You can read more about shortcuts and how to customize them in our guide to [Customizing Editor Features](https://github.com/AppFlowy-IO/appflowy-editor/blob/main/documentation/customizing.md).

 To add a new command shortcut, create an instance of `CommandShortcutEvent` and provide it with a key, a default command, platform-specific commands, and a handler.
 Here is an example of a CommandShortcutEvent instance.